|The purple star marks my kibbutz|

 How does that work?
 Out-of-town shopping malls, accessible only by motor-car and all-indoors?
 Hopefully it will never catch on.

 America did that - and what a bloody disaster!
-Mind you, there was never anything terribly civilised about the road either - and most of the great cities grew up on the civilisation of the river or the sea (Jerusalem an exception, not many others)
+Mind you, there was never anything terribly civilised about the railway either - and most of the great cities grew up on the civilisation of the river or the sea (Jerusalem an exception, not many others)

 Yes, he really did suggest that.
 Can you just imagine the armies of lawn-mower enthusiasts, out cropping Snowdonia on a Sunday afternoon, before trimming the leaves on Wyndcliffe!